PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Introduction

 \section{Introduction}

-Tables serve as a critical medium for presenting structured information in various scenarios (\textit{e.g.}, scientific literature \cite{PubTables-1M, SciTab}, medical reports \cite{emrQA, RJUA-MedDQA}, financial statements \cite{TAT-QA, ConvFinQA}).
-With the widespread use of tabular data and the rapid advancements in artificial intelligence, there has been a growing demand for automated table reasoning \cite{TableSum, Dater, Chain-of-Table} that has garnered substantial interest from both academia and industry.
-Extensive studies focus on two prominent reasoning tasks: \textit{table question answering} (QA) \cite{WikiTQ, HiTab} and \textit{table fact verification} \cite{TabFact, FEVEROUS}, as illustrated in Figure~\ref{fig:introduction}(a).
-These table reasoning tasks integrate multiple processes (\textit{e.g.}, structured information retrieval (IR), natural language (NL) understanding, numerical computation), demonstrating multifaceted challenges.
+\IEEEPARstart{T}{ables} serve as a critical medium for presenting structured information across various domains (\textit{e.g.}, scientific literature \cite{PubTables-1M, SciTab}, medical reports \cite{emrQA, RJUA-MedDQA}, financial statements \cite{TAT-QA, ConvFinQA}).
+Driven by the widespread utility of tabular data and rapid advancements in artificial intelligence, there is a growing demand for automated table reasoning \cite{TableSum, Dater, Chain-of-Table, TableMind, STaR}, which has garnered substantial interest from both academia and industry.
+Extensive studies focus on two prominent reasoning tasks: \textit{table question answering} (QA) \cite{WikiTQ, HiTab} and \textit{table fact verification} \cite{TabFact, FEVEROUS}, as illustrated in Fig.~\ref{fig:introduction}(a).
+These tasks integrate multiple processes (\textit{e.g.}, structured information retrieval, natural language understanding, numerical computation), demonstrating multifaceted challenges.